 The most extensive collections are those of the J. Walter Thompson Company (JWT), a major international advertising agency founded in 1864, and the Outdoor Advertising Association of America (OAAA), the trade organization for the billboard and other out-of-home advertising industry, and whose images are included in the ROAD resource.
 Other advertising agency records held at the Hartman Center include those of DMB&B, Wells Rich Greene, and Warwick Baker O'Neill.
 The OAAA Archives are complemented by many individual collections relating to outdoor advertising, including the papers of the R.C.
 Maxwell Company and files of commercial artists Howard Scott and Garrett Orr.
 Other individuals' papers in the Hartman Center include papers of executives Kensinger Jones, Edgar Hatcher, and transit advertising salesman John Hogan.
 Specialized collections include the Wayne P. Ellis Collection of Kodakiana, the Nicole Di Bona Peterson Collection of Advertising Cookbooks, the Mobius Advertising Awards Collection and the McGraw- Hill Marketing Information Center files.
 Many other medium and smaller sized archival collections and a growing collection of books and periodicals complement these holdings.

-On-line access is available to detailed descriptions, or finding aids, of these and the hundreds of other manuscript collections held by the David M. Rubenstein Rare Book & Manuscript Library.
-This resource, the Archival Finding Aids page, allows browsing and searching of the finding aids.
+On-line access is available to detailed descriptions, or collection guides, of these and the hundreds of other manuscript collections held by the David M. Rubenstein Rare Book & Manuscript Library.
+This resource, the Archival Collection Guides page, allows browsing and searching of the collection guides.
 This page also includes links to additional collections and resources here at Duke University.

 The Hartman Center at Duke University is one of a small number of institutions that have focused on documenting advertising; for a brief introduction to others, please see the Selected List of Other Repositories.